Know the Laws: Washington

 Maybe.
 If you get an order for protection due to domestic violence, the order may include temporary residential provisions (which determine with whom the child will live) and/or temporary visitation rights for children.
 Be sure to tell the judge that you want the child to reside with you during your protective order hearing so that the judge can take your request into consideration.
 The residential provisions that determine where the child will live expire with that order.
 The judge may extend a temporary order if s/he feels it is necessary.
 If you want the child to reside with you long term you will still need to file a court action that includes a Parenting Plan.

 If your child qualifies for an order for protection, you can request temporary care of the child as part of your order.
 If you need immediate protection, and the judge finds that an emergency exists, s/he may immediately issue a temporary order which can include residential provisions for the child.
-This order will last until a hearing is held, usually within 14 days.
+The emergency order will last until a hearing is held, usually within 14 days.